ArtemLeo/docker-nexus/README.md

 # Sonatype Nexus Repository Docker: sonatype/nexus3

 Docker composition for Nexus 3 Repository Manager by Sonatype.

-Video about this project https://youtu.be/6WjwrZknYVk (on Russian language)
+Video about this project https://youtu.be/6WjwrZknYVk

 ## Running